Zeb-un-Nissa: Personal life

 Her grandfather, Emperor Shah Jahan, had betrothed her to her first cousin, Prince Sulaiman Shikoh, the eldest son of her paternal uncle, Crown Prince, Dara Shikoh.
 Shah Jahan had intended for her to become a future Mughal empress as Sulaiman was the heir to Dara Shikoh, who was next in line for succession to the Mughal throne after Shah Jahan.
-The marriage would've been a perfect match but did not, however, take place, due to Aurangzeb's reluctance; who despised his older brother.
+The marriage would have been a perfect match but did not, however, take place, due to Aurangzeb's reluctance; who despised his older brother.
 The King of Iran, Shah Abbas II's son Mirza Farukh also wanted to marry her.
 Many other proposals also came to her, but she demanded that before the fixation of marriage, she would see the princes.

 Zeb-un-Nissa spent all her life on literary works and poetry, as she herself said:

-In some books it has been written that there was a secret love affair between Zeb-un-Nissa and Aqil Khan Razi, a poet and the Governor of Lahore.
-However, others disagree with the prior theory.
-For example, in her poetic book (Diwan), some would argue that one cannot find a single Ghazal which supports this point, and that all of her poems are based on the Sufi concept of the Love of God.

 According to certain sources, "dehumanizing" scandals (created and/or written by some foreigners) regarding the lives of Mughal ladies were not uncommon (during the post-Renaissance era).
 For example, a claim of: "A sordid episode of [Zeb-un-Nissa's] carnal romance with Aqil Khan Razi and his death inside a hot cauldron with burning fire under it, gained wider currency and was eagerly picked up by the... populace."
 However, other sources state that Razi lived long (as a government official) and died naturally.